adamjmurray/cosy/README.md

   (i.e. support staccato vs. legato)
 * A way to change the current octave, pitch, velocity, and duration without outputting anything
-* Pre-render to a Timeline object to make rendering and embedding Cosy easier
 * Methods for transposition, inversion, retrograde, inverting chords, etc
 * Allow chains to be formed across scopes.
 For example, support:<br/>
   $melody=e:q d c:h; $melody:mp